 When you are trying to find a reputable, holistic veterinarian, there are some key characteristics you should look for.
 Being as they are only humans, each veterinarian is different.
 The best practitioners of holistic medicine, however, should have a few things in common.

 - Interested in providing complete and comprehensive treatment: This is really a characteristic of holistic medicine, period.
-Veterinarians who call themselves practitioners of holistic medicine should seek to treat the pet as a whole, rather than to treat the single problem on hand.
+Veterinarians who call themselves practitioners of holistic medicine should seek to treat the patient as a whole, rather than to treat the single problem on hand.

 - Commitment to excellent pet care: While this is characteristic of holistic veterinarians, it’s also simply a characteristic of reputable veterinarians.
-Nonetheless, a reputable, holistic veterinarian will treat your pets well and do everything in their power to make them comfortable and help their well-being improve.
+Nonetheless, a reputable, holistic veterinarian will treat your animals well and do everything in their power to make them comfortable and help their well-being improve.

 - Questions to ask